 Existing alloys often do not provide the necessary level of mechanical and functional properties.
 Researchers noted that one of the promising areas for solving this problem is high-entropy alloys, which consist of five or more elements, unlike traditional analogues.

 Such multi-component systems demonstrate high combinations of strength and plasticity.
 Complex alloys based on refractory elements are of particular interest.
-They are able to maintain high strength characteristics in a wide temperature range.
+They are able to maintain high strength characteristics over a wide temperature range.

-Traditional refractory alloys based on molybdenum, tungsten and tantalum demonstrate high strength, but their plasticity does not exceed two percent, and excessive density limits their application.
-The material we created is much lighter and at the same time retains good mechanical properties in a wide temperature range.
+Traditional refractory alloys based on molybdenum, tungsten, and tantalum demonstrate high strength, but their plasticity does not exceed two percent, and excessive density limits their application.
+The material we created is much lighter and at the same time retains good mechanical properties over a wide temperature range.

 At room temperature, the alloy demonstrates a tensile strength of 1456 megapascals and a plasticity of 14.7%.
-When heated to 800 °C, it retains a strength of 1192 megapascals and is able to deform by more than 50% without destruction.
-For comparison, the VT6 titanium-based aircraft alloy shows strength values at a temperature of 800 °C in the range of 600-800 megapascals.
+When heated to 800 °C, it retains a strength of 1192 megapascals and is able to deform by more than 50% without breaking.
+For comparison, the VT6 aircraft alloy based on titanium shows strength values at a temperature of 800 °C in the range of 600-800 megapascals.

 According to BelSU scientists, their development may allow the creation of competitive parts for aircraft engines and spacecraft.